Robert-Zag/StockAnalysis/README.md

 ## License
 The StocksTrading project is distributed under the MIT License.
 See the `LICENSE` file for more information.

+## Authors
+- Robert Zagoždžon

 ## Contact
 For any queries or suggestions, feel free to reach out.

 Project Link: [StockAnalysis](https://github.com/shot4rz/StockAnalysis)

-Hope you find the StocksTrading toolkit valuable and it aids in enhancing your trading strategies!
+Hope you find the Stocks Analysis project valuable and it aids in enhancing your trading strategies!